 Cocoa Beach, a family-friendly destination on the Space Coast, has long held a spot on the list of the most affordable vacation spots in Florida — plus it has a charming, old-Florida vibe and an 800-foot pier lined with restaurants, bars, gift shops and entertainment.
 Nearby Port Canaveral is a jumping off point for cruises heading to the Caribbean, another reason to stop through this part of the state.

-Properties near the beach offer nightly rates as low as $100, and it's also possible to find small independently run motels like the 1950s-era Sea Aire Motel (rates from $120 per night).
+Properties near the beach offer nightly rates as low as $100, and it's also possible to find small independently run resorts like the bungalows at Lost Inn Paradise (rates from $150 per night).

 Want to stay updated on new deals?
 Sign up for our email to get deals delivered to your inbox.